wesleytian/wesleytian.com/posts/startup.md

 <a name="reason3"></a>
 ### Reason 3. <strike>Less mentorship</strike> Great mentorship

 Because I've never worked at a Big Tech full-time, and I might never, I won't exactly know what it means to have a "mentor."
-Like what Chip said in her post, though, I did have the opportunity to ping any person while I was at Microsoft for a coffee chat or lunch.
+Like what Chip said in her post, though, I did have the opportunity to ping anyone while I was at Microsoft for a coffee chat or lunch.
 This was great, except that I soon realized that too few of the people I asked advice from had my dream career.
 These people also didn't really know much about me as I didn't work with them, so the insights I got from these coffee chats were usually pretty surface-level.

 At Virtually, however, since some of our "mentors" are contractors that we hired or investors with a shared interest in our success, they're able to offer advice that is more customized to my personality and work habits.
 Sure, I don't technically refer to them as mentors, but I have and can schedule calls with any of them to seek advice.